Weak-Lensing Analysis of the Galaxy Cluster Abell 85: Constraints on the Merger Scenarios of Its Southern Subcluster: Weak Lensing Analysis

 The factor $(1-\kappa)$ represents the isotropic magnification, while the matrix term indicates the anisotropic distortion of the image.
 The convergence $(\kappa)$ is a dimensionless quantity proportional to the projected surface mass density,

 where $\Sigma$ is the surface mass density at the lens plane, and $\Sigma_{cr}$ is the critical surface mass density.
 Here, $D_s$, $D_l$, and $D_{ls}$ denote the angular diameter distances from an observer to the source, to the lens, and from the lens to the source, respectively.
-The convergence map reconstructed from the gravitational lensing analysis represents the projected mass distribution on the lens plane.

-The reduced shear, defined as $g_i=\gamma_i/(1-\kappa)$, is the direct observable derived from the shapes of the source galaxies.
-In the very WL limit $(\kappa \ll 1, \gamma \ll 1)$, the reduced shear approximates the shear, $g_i \approx \gamma_i$.
-The shear, $\gamma_i$, describes the anisotropic stretching of the source galaxy images.
+The shear, $\gamma$, describes the anisotropic stretching of the source galaxy images.
+Because the influences of $\gamma$ and $\kappa$ are intrinsically coupled, what is actually observed is the reduced shear, $\text g = \gamma/(1-\kappa)$.
+In the WL limit $(\kappa \ll 1, \gamma \ll 1)$, the reduced shear approximates the shear, $g \approx \gamma$.
 For simplicity, we use the complex notation for the reduced shear, $g=g_1+ig_2$.
 Each component of the reduced shear indicates different direction of the shape elongation: $g_1$ quantifies the elongation along the $x$-axis or $y$-axis depending on its sign, and $g_2$ corresponds to the elongation along the diagonals, $y=\pm x$.

 An observed ellipticity of a galaxy is a combination of its intrinsic shape and a lensing-induced distortion,

 where $e$ is the observed ellipticity, $e_{int}$ is the intrinsic ellipticity.
 Since the intrinsic ellipticity of an individual galaxy is unknown, it is impossible to extract the reduced shear signal from a single galaxy's shape.
 However, assuming a random orientation of galaxies, the mean intrinsic ellipticity averages to zero.
 Therefore, the average of the observed ellipticities provides an estimate of the reduced shear,